Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 Chronic Kidney Disease, also called Chronic Nephropathy or CKD, is a condition that indicates that the kidneys are damaged.
 This disease is the progressive and irreversible deterioration of kidney function.

-Our kidneys work by filtering wastes and excess fluid in the blood through the urine.
-When CKD occurs, the kidneys cannot maintain body health or filter the blood well enough to build up to dangerous levels of fluid and waste in the body.
+Our kidneys filter wastes and excess fluid in the blood through the urine.
+When CKD occurs, the kidneys cannot maintain body health or filter the blood well enough to build up dangerous levels of fluid and waste in the body.

 CKD does not happen overnight; it is generated slowly and progressively.
-Usually, within the early stages of Chronic Kidney Disease, there are small signs.
+Usually, small signs appear within the early stages of Chronic Kidney Disease.
 Sometimes, symptoms occur until kidney function has already been affected.

 Two causes are the most common of Chronic Kidney Disease: